Target sales drop in 1st quarter and retailer warns they will slip for all of 2025

-Target also said that customer boycotts have also done some damage.
+Target also said that customer boycotts have also done some damage during the latest quarter.
 The company scaled back many diversity, equity and inclusion initiatives in January after they came under attack by conservative activists and the White House.
 Target's retreat created another backlash, with more customers angered by the retailer's reduction of LGBTQ+-themed merchandise for Pride Month in June of 2023.

 Sales fell 2.8% to $23.85 billion in the quarter, and that was short of the $24.23 billion Wall Street expected, according to FactSet.
 Sales are also down from the $24.53 billion the company reported during the same period last year.